jess-of-the-woods/tid_til/javascript/node.md

 Node offers easy way to do aysnchronous processing

+`node fileName`: to run a file with Node runner

 `node -v`: To see if Node is installed.

 `npm -v`: To see if NPM is installed.